WaiYanMyintMo/Snake/README.md

 * Smooth inputs
   * Inputs are queued.
   * WASD and ArrowKey boths are supported
-  * Will have a mono-game version available soon.
 * Amazing configuration
   * (Almost)Every defaults are changable using command line options or source code, powered by CommandLineParser.
     If there is one you want to change, feel free to send a pull request.